weiwangudel/lulesh/README.md

 lulesh
 ======
-Explorign the potential of polyhedral transformation using more realistic applications.
+Exploring the potential of polyhedral transformation using more realistic applications.
 Extracting Static Control Parts (SCoPs) of LULESH program